hsuresh3686/javacode_maven/README.md

      Docker
 3. If required you can modify the pom.xml or java source code under src directory
 4. Clone the repo in your EC2 instance
-5. Install pipeline plugin and configure SSH in Jenkins
+5. Install pipeline plugin and configure SSH in Jenkins (Change default jenkins port 8080 to someother say 8085 because our Tomcat uses 8080 so)
 6. Copy the content any one of the below files and put in the Jenkins Pipeline deploy_war_tomcat (If you want to deploy the application in tomcat) deploy_docker_container (If you want to deploy the application in a Docker Container)